Tone of voice in written copy – how we approach copywriting for different target audiences.

 There are few things that get my professional hackles raised faster than the accusation that we Interpreters ‘dumb things down’.
 I once had this criticism directed at me in a packed village hall: I had been ‘facilitating’ a community heritage interpretation project and had unfortunately managed to get on the wrong side of the head honcho: the person who had done most of the historical research behind the project.
 The person who was now – at the project launch – on the hall’s stage, glaring angrily at me.

 My crime?
-Simply to point out that 1200 words was probably too many for your ‘average’ visitor to read on a panel when they were just trying to have a nice day out.
+Simply to point out that 1200 words was probably too many for your ‘average’ visitor to read on wooden notice boards when they were just trying to have a nice day out.
 I went further – I said that 1200 words on a panel would probably look so daunting that very few people would even read the first paragraph!

 Realising that my helpful comments were going down like the proverbial, and that I might as well be hung for a sheep as a lamb (a fine old heritage saying if ever there was one), I also said that some of the words were, perhaps, a bit too technical for your ‘average’ visitor.
 Words like ‘revetment’ for example.
 I reasoned that, as the word ‘revetment’ was not part of my everyday vocabulary, the same was likely to be true of said ‘average’* visitor – who, you’ll recall, is just trying to have a nice relaxing day out… (Until someone goes and spoils it all by saying something stupid like ‘revetment’.)

 Well, that did it.
 The description of the word ‘revetment’ as too technical was met with utter incredulity.
 Surely everyone would know what it was!
-Furthermore, a lot of research had been done on the chosen subject – and they intended to incorporate absolutely every single bit of it on that expensive printed panel.
+Furthermore, a lot of research had been done on the chosen subject – and they intended to incorporate absolutely every single bit of it on that expensive printed oak notice boards.

 You’ll have noticed the asterisk on the word ‘average’.
 In using it, I was skating on thinner ice than I’d have liked.
 After all, if pushed, I could not have explained exactly what the ‘average’ visitor was.
 It’s like trying to define what the ‘general’ public is.
 By definition, it’s a term that encompasses a whole spectrum of levels of understanding – from that of, say, a top brain surgeon, to that of someone with learning difficulties.